-Using the power of repeatable workflows in nTop Platform, this article explains the inner workings of a custom block used to determine wall thicknesses of a chosen geometry.
+Using the power of repeatable workflows, this article explains the inner workings of a custom block used to determine wall thicknesses of a chosen geometry.

 - Custom Blocks